Metates – World Class Size & Scale¹

-Metates is 100% owned by Chesapeake and is located 175 kilometers northeast of Mazatlán in Durango state and is one of the largest, undeveloped disseminated gold and silver deposits in the world.
+Metates is 100% owned by Chesapeake and is located 175 kilometers northeast of Mazatlán in Durango state and is one of the largest, undeveloped disseminated gold and silver deposits in the world¹.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 A NI 43-101 report by M3 Engineering & Technology Corp. of Tucson, Arizona outlines a total resource of over 20 million ounces of gold, over 550 million ounces of silver.

 The mineral resource is broadly divided into intrusive hosted and sediment hosted mineralization.
 In terms of measured and indicated mineral resource tonnes, about 80% of the resources are sediment hosted and 20% intrusive hosted.
 The mineral resources are based on a block model developed by Independent Mining Consultants (“IMC”) during July 2014.
 The results of the recent metallurgical core drilling program reported in the news release since 2021, have not been included in this block model.